awsdocs/amazon-opensearch-service-developer-guide/doc_source/createdomain-configure-slow-logs.md

 You can access these operations using the [AWS SDKs](https://aws.amazon.com/tools/#sdk)\.

-The AWS SDKs \(except the Android and iOS SDKs\) support all the operations that are defined in [Configuration API reference for Amazon OpenSearch Service](configuration-api.md), including the `--log-publishing-options` option for `CreateDomain` and `UpdateDomainConfig`\.
+The AWS SDKs \(except the Android and iOS SDKs\) support all the operations that are defined in the [Amazon OpenSearch Service API Reference](https://docs.aws.amazon.com/opensearch-service/latest/APIReference/Welcome.html), including the `--log-publishing-options` option for `CreateDomain` and `UpdateDomainConfig`\.

 If you enabled one of the slow logs, see [Setting OpenSearch logging thresholds for slow logs](#createdomain-configure-slow-logs-indices)\.
 If you enabled only error logs, you don't need to perform any additional configuration steps\.

 ## Enabling log publishing \(CloudFormation\)<a name="createdomain-configure-slow-logs-cfn"></a>

-In this example, we use CloudFormation to create a log group called `opensearch-logs`, assign the appropriate permissions, and then create a domain with log publishing enabled for application logs, search slow logs, and index slow logs\.
+In this example, we use CloudFormation to create a log group called `opensearch-logs`, assign the appropriate permissions, and then create a domain with log publishing enabled for application logs, search slow logs, and indexing slow logs\.

 Before you can enable log publishing, you need to create a CloudWatch log group: